Lake Amanda

 The earthfill dam is located at coordinates 30.889°N 94.400°W, southeast of the town of Colmesneil.
 The spillway is constructed as a rectangular box culvert situated vertically near the dam, and it can be adjusted to raise or lower the level of the lake.
 It empties into Lively Branch, then into Wolf Creek, and ultimately into B.A.
 Steinhagen Reservoir.

-On Friday, May 27, 2016, the Colmesneil area received a reported 14 inches of rainfall in one afternoon, raising the level of the lake several feet, until the water started spilling over the earthfill dam, which in turn caused massive erosion.
+On May 27, 2016, the Colmesneil area received a reported 14 inches of rainfall in one afternoon, raising the level of the lake several feet, until the water started spilling over the earthfill dam, which in turn caused massive erosion.
 Within a couple of hours, a catastrophic failure of the dam was the result, with a ±100 foot section of the dam washed downstream.
 The flooded lake emptied its contents downstream in less than two hours.
 The aforementioned Frog Pond lake has a horizontal concrete spillway a few feet lower than its earthen dam, the capacity of which prevented the water level there from spilling over the dam itself.